NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/10 - Transit Secrets Engine/2 10 - Transit Secret Engine.md

 - Many applications require proper encryption/decryption functionalities
 - Building the custom logic to handle this can add excessive workloads to application developers, particularly if they lack expertise in this area.
 - Vault has a functionality to support this in its **transit secrets engine -** which handles cryptographic functions on data-in-transit.
-- Vault doesn’t store the data sent to the secrets engine, so it can also be viewed as encryption as a service.
+- Vault doesn't store the data sent to the secrets engine, so it can also be viewed as encryption as a service.
 - Therefore, instead of developing and managing cryptographic-related operations, application developers can get Vault to cover this.

 ![Untitled](./2%2010%20-%20Transit%20Secret%20Engine/Untitled.png)